Last update: Dec. 26, 2020

 Stimulus on the breasts has to be very frequent for this to happen (McNeilly 2001) and breastfeeding, with regard to older infants, is no longer exclusive nor as frequent.

 There is no published data that demonstrates that breastfeeding is incompatible with assisted reproduction processes.

-In the last 10 years, three mothers have told us that they had continued to breastfeed while on ART, which included COS, without there being problems for breastfeeding or the infant and they had a successful pregnancy.
+In the last 10 years, four mothers have told us that they had continued to breastfeed while on ART, which included COS, without there being problems for breastfeeding or the infant and they had a successful pregnancy.

 You can see and hear personal testimonies at Bernal EM 2014.

 A lower frequency and duration of breastfeeding has been observed in mothers who conceived by ART, partly secondary to the frequent association with caesarean section, multiple pregnancy and prematurity (Barrera 2019, Wiffen 2016, Cromi 2015, Fisher 2013).

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.

 It is not intended to replace the relationship you have with your doctor but to compound it.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.